survive-the-century/survive-the-century/book/text/story_statement-from-womb-riot.md

 ---
-title:
+title: "Statement from Womb Riot"
-style:
+style: story
 conflict:
-decade:
+decade: 2090
 economy:
-temperature:
+temperature: 2.3
 ---

-## Statement from Womb Riot
+# Statement from Womb Riot demanding radical eco-political reforms now

-### STATEMENT FROM WOMB RIOT DEMANDING RADICAL ECO-POLITICAL REFORMS NOW

 We are Womb Riot, a group of eighteen women and non-binary people with wombs, who have been working as human incubators for the wealthy of Lovelace Two, the fifth-largest colony state on Mars, and the most exclusive.